Swallowing Hearing Aid Batteries can cause Chemical and Electrical Burns

 What type of damage can occur from ingesting a hearing aid battery?

 The electrical abilities of a typical hearing aid battery are not severe enough to induce a physical heat when the battery shorts out.
-When a battery is ingested, the heat is not the issue.
-Even though damage can be caused by alkaline material in the battery as it leaks, the primary risk would come from the electrical current, which can cause an internal chemical burn to body tissue when the battery gets stuck.
+When a battery is ingested, heat is not the issue.
+Even though damage can be caused by alkaline material in the battery as it leaks, the primary risk would come from the electrical current, which can cause an internal chemical burn to body tissue when the battery becomes stuck.

-The greatest, and most severe, danger would be if a larger lithium cell battery becomes lodged in the esophagus.
+The greatest, and most severe, danger would be if a larger lithium cell battery became lodged in the esophagus.
 While the battery pushes up against the esophageal tissue, the residual current in the battery can generate serious reactions to the esophagus.
 Hydroxide will form and then an alkaline burn will occur.
 It can take place in approximately two hours.
 If the esophagus gets burned, it could lead to perforations, connections into the trachea, and months or years of damage that affects feeding.

 6 Preventative Tips